 - Congenital Zika syndrome: growth restriction and significant CNS complications in neonates resulting from intrauterine transmission of the Zika virus

 We list the most important complications.
 The selection is not exhaustive.

 - A vaccine against Zika virus does not exist yet.

-- Vector control and safe sexual practices are the most important public health measure in endemic regions.
+- Vector control and safer sexual practices are the most important public health measures in endemic regions.

 - Individuals traveling to endemic regions should be told to use insect repellents, mosquito nets, and long-sleeved clothing.